16lbs of fat loss & 2.5 months later on the potato diet

 💊 Methylfolate, partial zinc (23mg), selenium, and sometimes vitamin K supplements.

-It is about 450 calories, with most of it coming from the eggs + acai.
+It contains approximately 450 calories, with most of the calories coming from the eggs and acai.
 I also added some bites of raw honeycomb and some small bites of dark chocolate squares.
-Dark chocolate was especially calorie-dense, and I chose it because there was a pattern of dark chocolate accelerating some potato diet experimenters’ weight loss further.
-It was theorized that dark chocolate's potassium and stearic fatty acid were doing that.
+Dark chocolate was especially calorie-dense, and I chose it because a pattern had emerged where dark chocolate accelerated some potato diet experimenters’ weight loss further.
+It was theorized that dark chocolate's potassium and stearic acid were responsible for that.
 I was also trying to avoid large amounts of PUFAs in whatever I added.

-I was considering adding oysters or snails for zinc and selenium but found it annoying prep-wise, expensive, hard to find, or something you can find canned but put in a vat of vegetable oil, which I wanted to avoid.
-I also used mung bean sprouts as my folate source but also got sick of them quickly.
+I was considering adding oysters or snails for their zinc and selenium content, but found the preparation to be annoying, expensive, and difficult to find.
+Alternatively, canned options are available, but they are often accompanied by a vat of vegetable oil, which I wanted to avoid.
+I also used mung bean sprouts as a source of folate, but I quickly grew tired of them.
 So, I added supplements to cover the small missing parts left.
-I timed my zinc supplement outside regular large potato meals so the copper and zinc in the potatoes wouldn’t compete in absorption.
-I also don’t take a vitamin D supplement since I try to generate all my vitamin D with sun exposure as another experiment.
+I timed my zinc supplement to coincide with regular large meals, so the copper and zinc in the potatoes wouldn’t compete for absorption.
+I also don’t take a vitamin D supplement, as I try to generate all my vitamin D through sun exposure, which is another experiment.

-If you want to reproduce this diet but are worried about eggs or other food, replacing them with different foods should be easy by playing with the Cronometer app more.
-For example, you could get choline from a lecithin supplement if you need to avoid cholesterol in eggs, want to be vegan, or have an egg allergy.
-Or find some other source of vitamin E if acai is hard to get.
-You can get vitamin A and many other nutrients from a small amount of liver, red, orange vegetable, or tuber.
-If you don’t like runny eggs or any other prep method, this modified diet doesn’t restrict prep methods; it’s just how I want to do it myself.
+If you want to replicate this diet but are concerned about eggs or other foods, replacing them with alternative options should be straightforward by experimenting with the Cronometer app.
+For example, you could get choline from a lecithin or alpha GPC supplement if you need to avoid cholesterol in eggs, want to be vegan, or have an egg allergy.
+Or find an alternative source of vitamin E if acai is difficult to obtain.
+You can get vitamin A and many other nutrients from a small amount of liver, red, orange vegetables, or tubers.
+If you don’t like runny eggs or any other preparation method, this modified diet doesn’t restrict preparation methods; it’s just how I prefer to do it myself.

-My goal was to fill in the missing RDA amounts of vitamins and minerals that I had on the potato diet.
-I would suggest covering most of your nutrition with food if possible because supplements can have additives or other issues that do not agree with your body.
-I find when I have too many supplements, it makes me feel bad, while food does not.
+My goal was to fill in the missing Recommended Daily Allowance (RDA) amounts of vitamins and minerals that I had on the potato diet.
+I would suggest covering most of your nutritional needs with food, if possible, because supplements can contain additives or other ingredients that may not agree with your body.
+I find that when I have too many supplements, it makes me feel bad, while food does not.

 My Mostly Potato Diet Experience

-After some very intense gym days that I wasn’t recovering well, I sometimes would have 20g of collagen peptide powder, a 30 cal dried miso soup packet, and soy sauce in hot water.
-This solved my issue with not recovering well in those days, but this was to solve a persistent recovery issue that I was feeling in my joint/tendon areas specifically.
+After some very intense gym days when I wasn’t recovering well, I would sometimes have 20g of collagen peptide powder, a 30-calorie dried miso soup packet, and soy sauce in hot water.
+This solved my issue with not recovering well in those days, but it was specifically designed to address a persistent recovery issue that I was experiencing in my joint and tendon areas.
 If I felt a recovery issue in my actual muscles, I would eat more protein explicitly.
 I tried adding it as a daily thing, but I wasn’t craving it unless I had a recovery issue, so I only had it when I felt like it.

-I continued to lose weight, and my VO2 max on Apple Health and cardio performance improved very quickly while on this diet and not explicitly doing any cardio exercise.
+I continued to lose weight, and my VO2 max, as measured by Apple Health, and cardio performance improved significantly while following this diet, without engaging in any explicit cardio exercises.
 Walking up the hills around my house got easier quicker, and I was surprised by how quickly it came on.

-In the last week of the diet, I stalled.
-My VO2 max performance flatlined on Apple Health, I wasn’t doing as well in the gym, and I felt general issues in recovery.
-It was a bit of a mystery as to why, my guess is I pushed too hard maybe in the gym and I was having recovery issues, or some micro nutritional issue that you couldn’t calculate in the cronometer app was asserting itself.
-Calorie-wise, I stayed within my usual 1800-2400 calorie band.
+In the last week of the diet, I hit a stall.
+My VO2 max performance flatlined on Apple Health; I wasn’t performing as well in the gym, and I was experiencing general issues with recovery.
+It was a bit of a mystery as to why.
+My guess is that I pushed too hard, possibly in the gym, and was experiencing recovery issues, or some micronutritional issue that the Cronometer app couldn’t account for, was asserting itself.
+Calorically, I stayed within my usual 1,800-2,400 calorie range.

-Overall, I think mainly going potato helped me to stay on the diet for far longer than I would have on full potato, but in the end, it wasn’t enough to stay on it without a break.
+Overall, I think that mainly going potato helped me stay on the diet for far longer than I would have on a full potato diet, but in the end, it wasn’t enough to keep me on it without a break.

 My Weight Loss Method Goals

-I’m starting a company that will give people easy, painless & convenient weight loss plans.
-These plans will be customized to people and will update as people lose weight since you need to change techniques as people lose weight or have other issues that pop up.
-It will all be within an app, so they don’t have to do exhaustive research, do a lot of work and be a big nerd about it like I am.
-It’s like Google; it’s a complicated machine under the hood but a simple experience for people who use it.
+I’m starting a company that will provide people with easy, painless, and convenient weight loss plans.
+These plans will be customized for individuals and will be updated as people lose weight, as techniques need to be adjusted as weight is lost or other issues arise.
+It will all be within an app, so they don’t have to do exhaustive research, do a lot of work, and be a big nerd about it like I am.
+It’s like Google; it’s a complicated machine under the hood, but a simple experience for people who use it.

-Because of these goals, I am doing a lot of self-experimentation based on research into various dietary fat loss methods and the science behind them, so I’ve been trying many things.
-Some of them have been failures, others were experiments in ‘very lazy slow weight loss’.
-I also act as a free diet advisor for my friends who want to help me try things out, and I have some successes already.
+Because of these goals, I've been conducting extensive self-experimentation based on research into various dietary fat loss methods and the underlying science behind them, so I’ve tried many approaches.
+Some of them have been failures, others were experiments in ‘very lazy, slow weight loss’.
+I also act as a free diet advisor for my friends who want to try out new things, and I've already had some successes.
 I‘ve also been putting a bunch of restrictions on how I do this weight loss because this weight loss has to be easy to execute and not annoying or expensive.

 This means:

-Not a large amount of supplements, beyond some potentially simple ones
+Not a large number of supplements, beyond some potentially simple ones

 Of course, you can take whatever you take currently, but our stuff won't need any.

-If you have some pronounced issues that look medical, we strongly suggest you see a doctor.
+If you have any pronounced medical issues, we strongly recommend that you see a doctor.

 Minimal labor in preparation.